Jiyao17/jiyao17.github.io/_pages/cv.md

 Education
 ======
-* Ph.D.
-2025. in Computer and Information Sciences, Temple University (expected)
+* Ph.D. in Computer and Information Sciences, Temple University, 2025 (expected)
-* M.Sc.
-2023. in Computer and Information Sciences, Temple University (delayed due to paperworks)
+* M.S. in Computer and Information Sciences, Temple University, 2023 (delayed due to paperworks)
-* B.Sc.
-2020. in Information Security, North China University of Science and Technology
+* B.Eng. in Information Security, North China University of Science and Technology, 2020

 Work Experience